-Conso lidated
+Consc olidated

-2010 2009
+2011 2010

 \$'000 \$'000

 22 Commitments

-The estimated maximum amount of commitments not provided for in the accounts as at 30 June 2010 are:
+The estimated maximum amount of commitments not provided for in the accounts as at 30 June 2011 are:

 Capital expenditure commitments

-The aggregate amount of contracts for capital expenditure on plant and equipment due no later than one year 14,974 11,054
+The aggregate amount of contracts for capital expenditure on plant and equipment due no later than one year 3,253 14,974

 Lease rental commitments

-Operating lease and hire commitments: Not later than one year Later than one year but not later than five years Later than five years 6,916 13,433 11,141 5,626 9,000 -
+Operating lease and hire commitments: Not later than one year Later than one year but not later than five years Later than five years 9,980 24,220 17,228 6,916 13,433 11,141

-31,490 14,626
+51,428 31,490

 The consolidated entity leases property under non-cancellable operating leases expiring from one to ten years.
 Leases generally provide the consolidated entity with a right of renewal, at which time all terms are renegotiated.
 Lease payments comprise a base amount plus an incremental contingent rental.
 Contingent rentals are based on either movements in the Consumer Price Index or operating criteria.
 Finance lease commitments are disclosed in Note 18 .

 23 Contingent Liabilities

+Guarantees

+Cross guarantees given by the Company and its wholly owned controlled entities are described in Note 24 .

+Legal claim

+There are a number of minor legal actions pending against companies within the consolidated entity.
+Liability has not been admitted and the claims will be defended.
+The Directors do not believe these actions will result in any significant cost to the consolidated entity.